About | Guidelines | Random Tables | Character Sheet

 Luck

-Characters can have a maximum of 3 Luck.
-A Character may spend a Luck to:
+Characters can each have a maximum of 3 Luck.
+Luck persists between sessions.

 Structured Time

 Most of the time, play is unstructured.
-Players delare what their Character is doing and the game master responds with the outcome ad hoc.
-However, there are moments where many important things are going on and play needs to slow down to allow everyone to have a fair chance at making critical decisions (such as during combat).
+Players declare what their character is doing and the game master responds with the outcome.
+However, there are important moments where play needs to slow down to allow everyone to have a fair chance at making critical decisions.
 This is Structured Time.

 The game master will announce when play returns to unstructured time.